Topological changes in the magnetic field of LQ Hya during an activity minimum

-The inverted field strengths cannot easily be related with the observed spottedness, but we find that they are partially connected with the retrieved field complexity.} {Comparing to global magnetoconvection models for rapidly rotating young Suns, this field topology and dominance of the poloidal field component could be explained by a turbulent dynamo, where differential rotation does not play a major role (so called $\alpha^2 \Omega$ or $\alpha^2$ dynamos), and axi- and non-axisymmetric modes are excited simultaneously.
-The complex equatorial magnetic field structure could arise from the twisted (helical) wreaths often seen in these simulations, while the polar feature would be connected to the mostly poloidal non-axisymmetric component having a smooth spatial structure.}
+The inverted field strengths cannot be easily related with the observed spottedness, but we find that they are partially connected to the retrieved field complexity.} {This field topology and the dominance of the poloidal field component, when compared to global magnetoconvection models for rapidly rotating young suns, could be explained by a turbulent dynamo, where differential rotation does not play a major role (so-called $\alpha^2 \Omega$ or $\alpha^2$ dynamos) and axi- and non-axisymmetric modes are excited simultaneously.
+The complex equatorial magnetic field structure could arise from the twisted (helical) wreaths often seen in these simulations, while the polar feature would be connected to the mostly poloidal non-axisymmetric component that has a smooth spatial structure.}

 \keywords{polarization -- stars: activity -- stars: imaging -- starspots}